felixlopz/hubrise-test-task/content/apps/catalog-manager/en/discounts.md

 Discounts are percentage or amount discounts that can be applied on a total purchase, as opposed to a specific product item.

-Unlike deals, discounts are not exported to food delivery platforms.
-Discounts are typically very specific to each platform, and not always supported.
-For more information about the discounts supported in a certain platform, see the app's documentation on the HubRise website.

-Set up discounts directly in the food platform back-office.
-When you export a catalog to your connected platform, Catalog Manager does not delete discounts already set up, so you only need to set up discounts once.

 ![Catalog Manager Discounts list](./images/006-2x-discounts-list.png)

+## Which Apps Support Discounts?

+Unlike deals, discounts are typically very specific to each app, and not always supported.
+To check if a certain app supports discounts, see the app's documentation on the HubRise website.

+---

+**IMPORTANT NOTE:** Discounts are not exported to food delivery platforms, they are managed directly in the platform's back office.

+---

 ## Create Discounts